MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/scope.md

 For Contoso to understand what controls must be implemented and where these controls must be layered in their Azure architecture, they've developed and established a control framework to map their requirements to Azure platform capabilities.
 The framework principles are data protection, network protection, key management, vulnerability, and least privilege to ensure for whitelisted Azure service to conform to Contoso's enterprise security requirements, which are implemented using Azure Policy, AD PIM, RBAC, Security Center, Sentinel, and Monitor.

-Through policy-driven management, Contoso's policy implementation will ensure that new subscriptions and resources are immediately brought to their target compliant state.
-The primary policy effects used by Contoso to achieve this is "DeployIfNotExists", "deny", "append", and "modify".
+Through policy-driven management, Contoso's policy implementation will ensure that new subscriptions and resources quickly achieve their target compliance state.
+The primary policy effects used by Contoso to achieve this are "DeployIfNotExists", "deny", "append", and "modify".

 - For `DeployIfNotExists` policies, Contoso ensures that IaaS and PaaS resources and new subscriptions are compliant during creation regardless of how it's created.